corntrace/Dia/README.md

     sandbox.run()
     sandbox.exit_status() # => 10

+**Accessing an exception raised in a sandbox**

+Since 1.5, an exception raised in a sandbox can be accessed from the parent process.
+This only works as long as you don't try to capture the exception raised in a block by yourself or if you do, you re-raise the exception after capturing it so Dia can forward the exception to the parent process.

+    require 'rubygems'
+    require 'dia'
+    sandbox = Dia::Sandbox.new(Dia::Profiles::NO_OS_SERVICES) do
+      raise()
+    end

+    sandbox.run()
+    sleep(0.1) # Let the parent receive the exception.
+               # Only neccesary for scenarios where an exception is raised
+               # rather quickly.

+    puts sandbox.exception().class # prints "RuntimeError"

 ..
 Please see the yardoc [documentation](http://yardoc.org/docs/robgleeson-Dia) for more in-depth coverage of these methods, in particular the documentation for the `Dia::Sandbox` class.